How Lightroom Smart Previews can help photographers

 5. Mobile Editing with Smart Previews

 If you use Lightroom CC on a mobile device, Smart Previews can be really useful.
-This is especially the case when your internet connection isn’t the greatest, like when traveling overseas, for example.
+This is especially the case when your internet connection isn’t the greatest, like when travelling overseas, for example.

 Instead of transferring the large RAW files to your device from the cloud, Lightroom Mobile will download the Smart Previews and then synchronize the editing changes automatically.